MatthewFTang/RaySnakeSDL/README.md

 - **SDL2_ttf**
 - **SDL2_mixer**

 On Linux, you can install these dependencies using your package manager.
-For example, on Ubuntu:
+For example, on Arch:

 ```bash
 sudo pacman -S sdl2 sdl2_mixer sdl2_image sdl2_ttf
 ```
-or
+or on Mac:

 ```bash
 brew install sdl2 sdl2_mixer sdl2_image sdl2_ttf